emazurek/wanderer.github.io/_posts/2014-08-12-running-contracts-with-vm.markdown

 var storageRoot;
 {% endhighlight %}

 Lets set up the state trie.
-We need to give the account which is sending the transaction enougth wei to send transaction and run the code.
+We need to give the sender's account enougth wei to send the transaction and run the code.

 {% highlight javascript %}
 //sets up the initial state and runs  the callback when complete